Skip to Content

 Shoreditch

-If you walk a few blocks down from House of Vintage, you’ll eventually come across this quirky vintage store.
+And while you’re in the area, If you walk a few blocks down from House of Vintage, you’ll eventually come across this beautiful vintage fashion house.

-Whether you’re looking for a nostalgic vintage frock or a unique cardigan, Hunky Dory is one of the vintage stores London has that won’t disappoint.
+Whether you’re looking for a nostalgic vintage dress or a unique cardigan, a vintage suit or 60s piece of Carnaby Street, Hunky Dory will not disappoint.

 Hornets